YingCGooi/coin_exchange/README.md

 User will receive a sign-up bonus funding of virtual USD balance into their account, which can be used to purchase mock BTC or ETH.

 #### Default User
-The default user account is:
+If you do not wish to create a new account, the default user account is:
 - username: `admin`
 - password: `secret`